-He was admitted to the first year of studies at the OBC in March 1920.
+He was admitted to the first year of studies at the QBC in March 1920.
 He ministered at Wondai for a few weeks and then in the Murgon district, where he assisted Rev Thomas McColl in a series of tent evangelistic missions throughout the Burnett region in November-December 1920.
-Margaret Forbes was working as a midwife in Murgon the having at time. transferred her membership from the Tabernacle in 1914.
-Although a few years older than Ted, she would probably have remembered him from their time together at the Tabernacle.
+Margaret Forbes was working as a midwife in Murgon at the time, having transferred her membership from the Tabernacle in 1914.
+Although a few